gradle/gradle-enterprise-build-validation-scripts/Maven.md

 ./01-validate-local-build-caching-same-location.sh -i -s https://ge.example.io
 ```

-## Instrumenting the build with Gradle Enterprise
+## Instrumenting the build with Develocity

-The scripts that run one or more builds locally can be configured to connect the builds to a given Gradle Enterprise
+The scripts that run one or more builds locally can be configured to connect the builds to a given Develocity
-server in case the builds are not already connected to Gradle Enterprise by passing the `-e` or `--enable-gradle-enterprise`
+server in case the builds are not already connected to Develocity by passing the `-e` or `--enable-gradle-enterprise`
 command line argument.
 In the example below, the script will configure the non-instrumented builds to connect to the
-Gradle Enterprise server at ge.example.io.
+Develocity server at ge.example.io.

 ```bash
 ./01-validate-local-build-caching-same-location.sh -i -e -s https://ge.example.io